hippyvm/hippyvm/README.md

 As many opensource projects, HippyVM is looking for contributors.

-HippyVM has a really low barrier of entry, differently than other VM's is not using nigher C nor C++, it uses RPython, which syntax is subset of Python language.
+HippyVM has a really low barrier of entry, differently than other VM's is not using nigher C nor C++, it uses RPython, which syntax is a subset of Python language.
 It's really easy to write and read.
 Check out our implementation of [strstr](http://php.net/manual/pl/function.strstr.php)

 ```python
 @wrap(['space', str, W_Root, Optional(bool)], aliases=['strchr'])